 Then, in December of 2021, TikTok formed Creator Next — a suite of tools that enable TikTokers who are over 18 and have at least 10,000 followers to monetize their account.

-In this article, we’ll talk about what the Creator Fund is and how to leverage it.
-But we’ll also go over some of the other ways to make money on TikTok — many of which can be quite lucrative.
+In this article, we’ll talk about what Creator Next is and how to leverage it.
+But we’ll also go over some of the other (external) ways to make money on TikTok — many of which can be quite lucrative.